thieryw/gitlanding/README.md

 -   Auto deploy with [GitHub Actions](https://github.com/features/actions), host it using [GitHub page](https://pages.github.com/)!

 Don't worry, you will be guided every step of the way with specific instruction for **MacOS**, **Widows** and **Linux**.
-Setting up a GitLanding page is a great practical introduction to [GitHub Actions](https://github.com/features/actions) and [GitHub page](https://pages.github.com/).
+Setting up a GitLanding page is also a great practical introduction to [GitHub Actions](https://github.com/features/actions) and [GitHub page](https://pages.github.com/).

 # Motivation